Kong/kubernetes-ingress-controller/docs/api-reference.md

-ConfigSource is a wrapper around SecretValueFromSource
+ConfigSource is a wrapper around SecretValueFromSource.

 _Appears in:_
 - [KongPlugin](#kongplugin)